Lockheed Corporation: Skunk Works

+In 1939 when Lockheed was expanding rapidly with war work, the P-38 Lightning prototype construction project was moved to a newly purchased distillery building, the secret project off-limits to all but a core group of engineers.
+This tight-knit group, led by Kelly Johnson, acted on their own initiative to incorporate advanced technology into the YP-38 prototype.
+As a result, it was the first fighter airplane to fly 400 mph (644 kph).
+Many of these engineers moved with Johnson from the smelly former distillery to the P-80 Shooting Star project.
+Johnson said in 1964 that the YP-38 was the inception of the Skunk Works concept.

 In 1943, Lockheed began, in secrecy, development of a new jet fighter at its Burbank facility.
-This fighter, the Lockheed P-80 Shooting Star, became the first American jet fighter to score a kill.
+This fighter, the P-80, became the first American jet fighter to score a kill.
 It also recorded the first jet-to-jet aerial kill, downing a Mikoyan-Gurevich MiG-15 in Korea, although by this time the F-80 (as it was redesignated in June 1948) was already considered obsolete.

-Starting with the P-80, Lockheed's secret development work was conducted by its Advanced Development Division, more commonly known as the Skunk works.
+Starting with the P-80, Lockheed's secret development work was conducted by its Advanced Development Division, more commonly known as the Skunk Works.
 The name was taken from Al Capp's comic strip Li'l Abner.
 This organization has become famous and spawned many successful Lockheed designs, including the U-2 (late 1950s), SR-71 Blackbird (1962) and F-117 Nighthawk stealth fighter (1978).
 The Skunk Works often created high-quality designs in a short time and sometimes with limited resources.